ExaWorks/job-api-spec/specification.md

 #### Interaction with LRMs and Scalability

-Implementations must use bulk status operations when interacting with LRMs.
+Implementations should use bulk status operations when interacting with LRMs.
 Regularly invoking, for example, qstat for each job in a set of many jobs can quickly overwhelm a LRM.
 The solution is to subscribe to asynchronous notifications from the LRM, if supported, or instead use bulk